Singapore is a buffet-crazy nation. How else would you explain the crowds in restaurants offering international buffet spreads?

 The buzz One of the few Singapore buffet restaurants in town to bring a “fine-dining” touch to its all-you-can-eat spread.
 Be it the starters, sashimi, Indian, Thai or Chinese lineup, each section is artfully arranged and presented.
 Small portions of food are dished up each time to make the lineup look exclusive and enticing.
 Melt’s stylish surrounds also ensure an elegant buffet dining experience.
 Partitions made from intricate woven rattan divide the different seating zones and lend a sense of “exclusivity”.

-What’s special The sashimi come straight from the hotel’s Japanese eatery, Wasabi Bistro, the naan and tandoori meats get churned out fresh before your eyes from the tandoor (traditional clay oven) and the fat, glossy crustaceans gleam from the seafood counter.
+What’s special The fresh sashimi.
+The naan and tandoori meats get churned out fresh before your eyes from the tandoor (traditional clay oven) and the fat, glossy crustaceans gleam from the seafood counter.
 And did we mention the dainty desserts that line the sleek glass showcases?
 But the “star” among the sweet temptations has got to be the Belgian waffles, made on the spot and served with your choice of homemade ice creams (chocolate, vanilla and pistachio to name a few).

-The lunch buffet ($56) features no pork and lard, and the dinner buffet (Thu to Sun, $78) is a carnivore’s dream with barbecued meats and suckling pig and pork knuckles from the spit roast oven.
+The lunch buffet (Mon to Sat, $68) features no pork and lard, and the dinner buffet (Sun to Wed, $82) is a carnivore’s dream with barbecued meats and suckling pig and pork knuckles from the spit roast oven.

 Also tuck into: Small and dainty is also the theme of the spread at Marina Bay Sand's Rise Buffet Restaurant (lunch $57; dinner $80) - the selection ranges from sushi and oysters to cheese and mini cream puffs.
 For traditional and originally mini dishes, Jing's Saturday and Sunday brunch-only dim sum buffet ($48++) satisfies, if solely on its translucent har gow (shrimp dumplings) alone.